NadiaIdris/planner-web-app/README.md

 **Design mobile first**

-- I designed the largest viewport design first, because I had already in mind how the smallest viewport will look like.
+- I designed the largest viewport design first because I had already in mind how the smallest viewport will look like.
 I recommend designing smallest viewport design first.
 If you can make something work for a small